pytorch/pytorch/README.md

 cmd

 :: Set the environment variables after you have downloaded and upzipped the mkl package,
-:: else CMake would throw error as `Could NOT find OpenMP`. set CMAKE_INCLUDE_PATH={Your directory}\mkl\include set LIB={Your directory}\mkl\lib;%LIB%
+:: else CMake would throw an error as `Could NOT find OpenMP`. set CMAKE_INCLUDE_PATH={Your directory}\mkl\include set LIB={Your directory}\mkl\lib;%LIB%